-- A Duty Manager (or more senior manager) may send a student home or off the premises pending a return to College interview the next working day with the student's Academic Leader (or another relevant manager).
+- 1. A Duty Manager (or more senior manager) may send a student home or off the premises pending a return to College interview the next working day with the student's Academic Leader (or another relevant manager).
 This is a Temporary Suspension. - 2.
 The student will be informed of the reason for the Temporary Suspension, verbally and in writing via the Notice of Temporary Suspension pro forma.
 The parent/guardian will be informed if the student is under 18. - 3.
 Temporary Exclusion from College will be used when the continued presence of a student at College leads to concerns about their own safety or the safety of others, or where it is more appropriate that they are not on the premises or involved in College activities whilst an incident is being investigated.
 Temporary Exclusion would normally occur where there has been an incident or alleged incident of gross misconduct or repeated misconduct which warrants a Stage 3 meeting. - 4.
-Temporary Exclusion can be sanctioned by an Assistant Principal, the Director of IT and Estates or Director of Human Resources or such other senior manager as delegated by the Vice Principal: Education and Quality (FE). - 5.
+Temporary Exclusion can be sanctioned by any member of the Senior Management Team. - 5.
 The Duty Manager may recommend that a student should be temporarily excluded.
 Such recommendations should normally be accompanied by an incident report as soon as practically possible. - 6.
 The student will be informed of the reason for the Temporary Exclusion, verbally and in writing via the Notice of Temporary Exclusion pro forma. - 7.
 A student may be temporarily excluded in absentia, in cases where s/he is already off the premises.
 In this case, the relevant paperwork is completed by the Duty Manager and taken to the Administrator who contacts the student. - 8.
 Copies of the Notice of Temporary Exclusion will be sent to the Head of School, Respect for All Coordinator and parents/guardians (where students are aged 16-18). - 9.
 The Duty Manager is responsible for informing the relevant Head of School of the Temporary Exclusion.
-The Respect for All Coordinator ensures that the disciplinary hearing is set within five working days, if possible. - The Respect for All Coordinator will identify what information, including witness statements, needs to be prepared and to whom this information needs to be sent.

-11. If a student is under 18 or is attending a discrete provision course (for students with moderate or severe learning difficulties), the Duty Manager must ensure that the parent, guardian or carer is notified to obtain permission for the student to leave the premises.
+The Respect for All Coordinator ensures that the disciplinary hearing is set within five working days, if possible. - 10.
+The Respect for All Coordinator will identify what information, including witness statements, needs to be prepared and to whom this information needs to be sent. - 11.
+If a student is under 18 or is attending a discrete provision course (for students with moderate or severe learning difficulties), the Duty Manager must ensure that the parent, guardian or carer is notified to obtain permission for the student to leave the premises.